 The assessment of SICR is done on a relative basis.
-To assess whether the credit risk on a financial asset has increased significantly since origination, the Group compares the risk of default occurring over the expected life of the financial asset at the reporting date to the corresponding risk of default at origination, using key risk indicators that are used in the Group's existing risk management processes.
+To assess whether the credit risk on a financial asset has increased significantly since origination, the Group compares the risk of default occurring over the expected life of the financial asset at the reporting date to the corresponding risk of default at origination, using early warning and other indicators that are used in the Group's existing risk management processes.

-The Group's assessment of significant increases in credit risk is performed at least quarterly for each individual exposure based on three factors.
-If any of the following factors indicates that a significant increase in credit risk has occurred, the instrument will be moved from Stage 1 to Stage 2:
+The Group's assessment of significant increases in credit risk is performed at least quarterly for each individual exposure based on various factors.
+If any of the factors indicates that a significant increase in credit risk has occurred, the instrument will be moved from Stage 1 to Stage 2.
+These factors include but are not limited to: